Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 use_dashboard: true     # Use the dashboard display for your node.
 Default is true.
 chat_command_prefix: .  # The command prefix to be used for in-game chat commands.
 Default is "."
 mission_rewrite: false  # Disable the re-write of missions by MizEdit or RealWeather.
 The server will be stopped for any mission change then. (default: true)
+language: de            # Change the bots language to German.
+This is WIP, several languages are in the making, including DE, ES, RU and more
 database:
   url: postgres://USER:PASSWORD@DB-IP:DB-PORT/DB-NAME
   pool_min: 5           # min size of the DB pool, default is 5